telerik/blazor-docs/components/panelbar/expanded-items.md

 * `Single` - Expands only one item at a time.
 If you expand a new item the previously expanded item will be collapsed.

-* `Multiple` - the default value - Expands two or more items simultaneously.
+* `Multiple` - the default value - Lets you expand more than one item simultaneously.
+To collapse an expanded item, click it again.

 >caption Change the Expand mode of the PanelBar